eiyukabe/PrimeFramework/Plugins/HighScores/readme.txt

 1.)
 (Optional) In Game.cs, set HIGHSCORE_PASS to something unique.
 	* This is really only important for live games so the passcode is not predictable.
 It doesn't matter for game jams.

 2.)
-Add a button to get to the High Scores Menu (GameScenes.HIGH_SCORES) to your title screen (or wherever you want it to go.)
+Add a button to get to the High Scores Menu (PrimeScenes.HIGH_SCORES) to your title screen (or wherever you want it to go.)

 3.)
 Add calls to Play.GainScore(int) any time the player does something that should give score.